MrMovl/blog/content/distributed-game_en.md

 ## The distributed part

-What more do you want from an online game that would have to live on after two players fought and logged of?
+What else do you want from an online game that would have to live on after two players fought and logged off?
 If we accept that a single match can be fought between two clients without a server, what else is needed?
 I will just list the problems I can think of right now with a few comments.
 I am not sure if they can all be solved within a distributed system nor do I claim that this list is complete.

 ### Matchmaking
 Before a match can start players need to find each other.
 This seems to be quite doable, at least in a simple format.
 Players could manually reach out to others and ask for a match.
 Some more elaborate matchmaking mechanisms might need a seperate, more centralized service, but I'm ok with that, as it is not absolutely necessary to play and because that doesn't influence the game ecosystem as a whole.